Internships & Externships

-Questions about the Beyond Barnard Internship Program can be sent to firstname.lastname@example.org.
-Important information about eligibility is below.
+Questions can be sent to email@example.com.
+Important information about programs and eligibility is below.

 Through internships, students gain work experience and develop skills and an understanding of different work cultures.
 Students also develop valuable contacts or mentors from internships and possibly obtain offers of full-time employment upon graduation.
 When applying for full-time positions, employers often expect students to have gained experience from internships, part-time jobs, and campus activities.
 In addition, there are certain fields where it is essential to gain hands-on experience in order to be competitive for future full-time employment opportunities.

-Please read more about the Beyond Barnard Internship Program, which provides funding to offset the cost of unpaid internships, along with supportive programming and workshops for participants.
+Please read more about below internship programs, which provide funding to offset the cost of unpaid internships, along with supportive programming and workshops for participants.
 Questions?
 Email firstname.lastname@example.org.